yafp/media-dupes/README.md

 ## download
 You'll find the latest releases [here](https://github.com/yafp/media-dupes/releases).

-Some of our install packages allow updating the bundled youtube-dl package while others doesnt due to permission issues.

 ## install
 Please see the [installation instructions](docs/INSTALL.md) for more details.

 ## updates
 **media-dupes** checks on application launch if there is an update available.
 Updates must be installed manually as automatic updating of electron applications requires that the builds are code-signed, which i can't provide so far.

+**Be aware:**

+Updating the bundled `youtube-dl` package is only possible if the user has write access to the `media-dupes` installation path (which does not work with all available packages/installation types).

 ## license
 Please see the [LICENSE](LICENSE) for more details.